-'Professional Standard' is a document setting out practice requirements in a particular situation or area that has been: (1) prepared in accordance with the Institute's Policy for Drafting Professional Standards; and (2) issued by the Institute.

-'Regulator' means any agency, body or instrumentality established by an Australian Commonwealth, State or Territory government and includes APRA and the Australian Securities and Investments Commission.

-'Regulatory Report' means a report required by a Regulator to be prepared by an Entity, but does not include any return required to be given to a Regulator for statistical or administrative purposes.

-'Reinsurance Cost' means the cost to the Entity of purchasing reinsurance cover in respect of the General Insurance Claims being valued.

-'Reinsurance Recovery' means an amount recoverable, in respect of an Entity's Claim Payments, from reinsurance agreements.

-'Replicating Portfolio' means a notional portfolio of current, observable, market-based, fixed-interest investments of highest credit rating, which has the same payment profile (including currency and term) as the relevant claim liability being valued.

-'Risk Margin' means any positive amount added to the Central Estimate in order to achieve a liability estimate for General Insurance Claims appropriate for the purpose of the valuation.

-'Unclosed Premium' refers to the premium revenue from insurance policies that have not yet been processed, but for which the Entity is liable at the valuation date.
+Professional Standard 300 : Valuations of General Insurance Claims March 2013

+- 'Regulator' means any agency, body or instrumentality established by an Australian Commonwealth, State or Territory government and includes APRA and the Australian Securities and Investments Commission. - 'Regulatory Report' means a report required by a Regulator to be prepared by an Entity, but does not include any return required to be given to a Regulator for statistical or administrative purposes. - 'Reinsurance Cost' means the cost to the Entity of purchasing reinsurance cover in respect of the General Insurance Claims being valued. - 'Reinsurance Recovery' means an amount recoverable, in respect of an Entity's Claim Payments, from reinsurance agreements. - 'Replicating Portfolio' means a notional portfolio of current, observable, market-based, fixed-interest investments of highest credit rating, which has the same payment profile (including currency and term) as the relevant claim liability being valued. - 'Report' means a report prepared by a Member under this Professional Standard or its predecessors as the context requires. - 'Risk Margin' means any positive amount added to the Central Estimate in order to achieve a liability estimate for General Insurance Claims appropriate for the purpose of the valuation. - 'Unclosed Premium' refers to the premium revenue from insurance policies that have not yet been processed, but for which the Entity is liable at the valuation date. - 3.2 A word that is derived from a defined word has a corresponding meaning. - 3.3 Other capitalised terms used in this Professional Standard have the same meaning as set out in the Code.